 Motions to continue (including motions to vacate or reset) hearings and trials will be determined pursuant to United States v.
 West, 828 F.2nd 1468, 1469-70 (10th Cir.
 1987) unless a party seeks to continue a hearing or trial outside the Speedy Trial Act deadlines, in which case it will be decided pursuant to the Speedy Trial Act.
 Oral or written motions to continue should not be made at the time of a hearing or trial.
 Stipulations for continuance are not effective unless approved by the Court.

 E. Motions for Extensions of Time

 Motions for extension of time require a showing of good cause, which must be established with particularity.
+For Ends of Justice extensions, see subsection G.

-F. Emergency Motions
+F. Motions for Discovery